jupyter/jupyter_events/docs/pages/schemas.rst

 Each property can be labelled with ``categories`` field.
 This makes it easier to filter properties based on a category.
 We recommend that schema authors use valid URIs for these labels, e.g. something like ``category.jupyter.org/unrestricted``.

-Below is a list of common category labels that Jupyter Telemetry recommends using:
+Below is a list of common category labels that Jupyter Events recommends using:

 * ``category.jupyter.org/unrestricted``
 * ``category.jupyter.org/user-identifier``